 - The property was last sold 20+ years ago.

-- A desktop valuation won’t take any renovations into account, in these cases, the valuation may come in lower than a full valuation.
+- There are renovations that need to be taken into account; in such cases, the valuation may come in lower than a full valuation.

-- The property is unusual e.g. its best use is as a development site, it has a granny flat at the back or is a display home.
+- The property is unusual for example, if its best use is as a development site, it has a granny flat at the back or is a display home.

 - There are few local sales available for comparison.